virtual-cast/Zenject/README.md

 }
 ```

 The `ZenjectSceneLoader` class also allows for more complex scenarios, such as loading a scene as a "child" of the current scene, which would cause the new scene to inherit all the dependencies in the current scene.
-However, it is often better to use <a href="#scene-parenting">Scene Contract Names</a> for this instead.
+However, it is often better to use [Scene Contract Names](#scene-parenting) for this instead.

-## <a id="scene-parenting"></a>Scene Parenting Using Contract Names
+## Scene Parenting Using Contract Names

 Putting bindings inside ProjectContext is a fast and easy way to add common long-lasting dependencies that are shared across scenes.
 However, in many cases you have bindings that you only want to be shared between specific scenes, so using ProjectContext doesn't work since in that case, the bindings we add there are global to every single scene in our entire project.